Dr Adam Strickson

 MA Writing for Performance and Publication (Writing for Theatre and Radio, Individual Project, Research Project)

-BA courses (3rd year Dissertation, 2nd year Collaborative Performance Project, Contemporary Issues in the Cultural Industries and managing Stage Management module)
+BA courses (3rd year: Performance Project, Contemporary Issues in the Cultural Industries ), (2nd year: Collaborative Performance Project with the Stanley and Audrey Burton Gallery, (1st Year: managing Stage Management module)

 Personal tutor for MA students